webplatform/docs/guides/advanced_selectors_guide/index.md

   border: 1px solid #000000;
 }</syntaxhighlight>

-Note the square brackets.
+Note the square brackets in the example above.

-Using the above selector, you could perhaps choose to put a black border around any images that have an <code>alt</code> attribute, and style other images with a bright red border —  this would be a useful technique to employ in accessibility testing.
+Using the above selector, you could perhaps add a black border around any images that have an <code>alt</code> attribute, and style other images with a bright red border —  this is a useful technique for accessibility testing.

 === Selecting by attribute value ===

-Attribute selectors instantly get more useful when you consider that you can select by ''attribute value'', not just attribute name.
+Attribute selectors instantly become more useful when you consider that you can select by ''attribute value'', not just an attribute's name.
 The following rule selects all images with an <code>src</code> attribute value of <code>alert.gif</code>:

 <syntaxhighlight lang="css">img[src="alert.gif"] {
   border: 1px solid #000000;
 }</syntaxhighlight>

-Again this can be useful for debugging purposes, and perhaps styling important icons or links without needing to add additional classes/IDs.
+Again this style is useful for debugging purposes.
+You can also use it to style important icons or links without requiring additional classes and IDs.

-Note that this is not supported by IE6 and below.
+Note that this code is not supported by IE6 and below.

 === Selecting based on substrings within the attribute value ===

 This is where attribute selectors become even more useful.
-To start with, you could select and style our <code>&lt;img src="alert.gif"&gt;</code> element using the following:
+To begin, you can select and style our <code>&lt;img src="alert.gif"&gt;</code> element using the following rule:

 <syntaxhighlight lang="css">img[src^="alert"] {
   border: 1px solid #000000;
 }</syntaxhighlight>

-The ^ character dictates that this selector should select <code>&lt;img&gt;</code> elements only if they have the string <code>alert</code> at the start of the <code>src</code> attribute value.
+The ^ character dictates that this selector affects <code>&lt;img&gt;</code> elements only if they contain the string <code>alert</code> at the start of the <code>src</code> attribute value.

-Next, we could also select our <code>&lt;img src="alert.gif"&gt;</code> element using this:
+You can also select a <code>&lt;img src="alert.gif"&gt;</code> element using this rule:

 <syntaxhighlight lang="css">img[src$="gif"] {
   border: 1px solid #000000;
 }</syntaxhighlight>

-The $ character dictates that this selector should select <code>&lt;img&gt;</code> elements only if they have the string <code>gif</code> at the end of the <code>src</code> attribute value.
-This is really useful for styling links that point to specific types of resources, like PDFs or word documents.
+The $ character dictates that this selector should select <code>&lt;img&gt;</code> elements only if they contain the string <code>gif</code> at the end of the <code>src</code> attribute value.
+This is really useful for styling links that point to specific types of resources, such as PDF files or word documents.

-Finally, we could select our <code>&lt;img src="alert.gif"&gt;</code> element like this:
+And finally, you can select a <code>&lt;img src="alert.gif"&gt;</code> element like this:

 <syntaxhighlight lang="css">img[src*="ert"] {
   border: 1px solid #000000;
 }</syntaxhighlight>

-The * character dictates that this selector should select <code>&lt;img&gt;</code> elements only if they have the string <code>ert</code> anywhere within the <code>src</code> attribute value.
+The * character dictates that this selector should affect <code>&lt;img&gt;</code> elements only if they have the string <code>ert</code> anywhere within the <code>src</code> attribute value.

-Note that these are not supported by IE8 and below.
+Note: These advanced selectors are not supported by IE8 and below.

-=== selecting based on delimited items within the attribute value ===
+=== Selecting based on delimited items within the attribute value ===

-If you had an element on a page with a number of classes applied to it, for example:
+If you have an element on a page with a number of classes applied to it, for example:

 <pre>&lt;article class="featured archive english"&gt;&lt;/article&gt;</pre>